wanqingchen/PercentageCalc/README.txt

 A simple calculator to calculate percentage.

-To use it, enter number and percentage in the corresponding positions.
+To use it, enter a number and a percentage in the corresponding positions.
 Click on “Push Me” button to jump to another screen to see the result.

 This App can run on Android 6.0 (Marshmallow).

 What I learned from it: